 In the event that the IRS garnishes your refund, you will receive a notice explaining why it did so.
 If you don’t think you owed that debt, you will need to dispute it with the agency to whom the money was paid.

 There are a number of reasons why you could experience a tax refund delay.
 Some reasons won’t require any additional work on your part.
-This could be the case if you claimed certain credits or if you file at certain times.
-Filing a paper return or receiving your refund as a paper check will also slow things down.
-Other reasons for delay will require you to do additional work.
-Maybe you input your wages or SSN incorrectly.
-That could prevent the IRS from successfully confirming your identity and cause a hold on your refund.
-You should also double and triple check that all your direct deposit information is correct.
-It could be very hard to get your refund back if it is sent to the wrong bank account.
+This is the case if you claimed certain credits or if you file at certain times.
+Filing a paper return or receiving your refund as a paper check will also slow things down—especially this year.
+Other reasons for delay may be you made a mistake or omitted information.
+In this case, the IRS will send you a letter.
+If you requested a direct deposit and provided incorrect bank information, however, you will have to track the money down.
+In any case, the easiest way to check on your refund is through the IRS2Go app or website tool.

 Tips for Making the Most of Your Refund